Adding clarity to the end of a closing

 - Closed: The file has been closed out

 How does it work?

-Previously, the final step in a closing would come from the settlement agent who would mark the signing appointment as complete.
-Now when settlement marks the signing complete, it will be placed in a “Singed, close pending” state indicating that the lender can check the file and mark it as “Closed.”
+Previously, the final step in a closing came from the settlement agent who marked the signing appointment as complete.
+Now, when settlement marks the signing complete, it will be placed in a “signed, close pending” state indicating that the lender can check the file and mark it as “closed.”

-Only a lender team member will be able to mark a file as “Closed.”
-You will still be able to view and download files from a file after it’s been marked “Closed.”
-You can revert a "Closed" file back to "Open."
-However, once the file has been marked “Canceled,” you cannot undo the status.
+Only a lender team member will be able to mark a file as “closed.”
+You will still be able to view and download files from a file after it’s been marked “closed.”
+You can revert a "closed" file back to "open."
+However, if a file has been marked “canceled,” you cannot undo this status.

 For more information, you can watch this short video.

-You are able to mark a closing as “Closed” at any stage of a closing, whether or not settlement has marked the signing appointment “Complete.”
-Most lenders will wait until all signed docs have been reviewed and loans are funded before marking the file “Closed.”
+You are able to mark a closing as “closed” at any stage of a closing, whether or not settlement has marked the signing appointment “complete.”
+Most lenders will wait until all signed documents have been reviewed and loans are funded before marking the file “closed.”